Mantha32/Teaching-HEIGVD-RES-2018-Labo-DockerMusic/README.md

 | ---  | ---
 |Question | With Node.js, how can we listen for UDP datagrams in a multicast group?
 | | *Create a UDP4 socket client and join the multicast group with the method dgram.createSocket('udp4').addMembership(addr_multicastGroup).*
 |Question | How can we use the `Map` built-in object introduced in ECMAScript 6 to implement a **dictionary**?
 | | *The dictionnary implementing `Map` help us to build the instrument list and his features.
 I use hashMap.*
 |Question | How can we use the `Moment.js` npm module to help us with **date manipulations** and formatting?
 | | *Parse and format date like moment().format('L')  01/14/2013*
 |Question | When and how do we **get rid of inactive players**?
 | | *We can use at least  two ways to deal with.
-The first one, define a scheduler for each timestamp a idle function is runned using the map who hold the data.
+The first one, define a scheduler for each timestamp an idle function is runned using the map `Orchestra` who hold the instrument list.
 The second on , clean up the map when a client fetch the data from the server.
-I prefer the second on because it do not need a schedule just running the cleaner the server catch up a request from a client*
+I prefer the second one because it do not need a scheduler.
+The auditor just cleans the data structure `Orchestra` when the server catch up a request from a client.*
 |Question | How do I implement a **simple TCP server** in Node.js?
 | | *Create a server instance.
 The function passed to net.createServer() becomes the event handler for the 'connection' event.
 The socket object receives UNIQUE request for each connection and the callback function the fucntion who perfom and build the message.
 The message represente the data without the inactive players.*